dmgatti/SingleCellRNAseq/_episodes/05-Common-Analyses.md

 in different phases of the cell cycle `S.Score` and `G2M.Score`, as well as a categorical prediction of which phase the cell is in (`Phase` -- G1, G2M, S).

-> DMG or DAS: Maybe once we get to clustering, show cell cycle genes on clusters?

 ### Scale Data